 A gift to your family, sparing them hard decisions at an emotional time.

-Interested in learning more about our funeral services?
-Learn why we are the funeral home Bronx families choose first.
+Interested in learning more about our cremation services?
+Learn why we are the top choice of Bronx funeral homes.

 Offer a gift of comfort and beauty to a family suffering from loss.

 This page, and the one on cremation, may be especially difficult for you, yet deciding between burial and cremation is one of the first choices you must make.
 It's your decision!

 "Disposition" is the term used by the funeral industry to describe the final handling of the deceased's remains.

 Although your initial decision for the disposition of the body is between burial and cremation, there are several variations on each.